-In consultation with students, and utilizing the information from the 2017 VRLC external review, the University made a number of changes to its Policy Prohibiting Discriminatory Harassment and Sexual MIsconduct; and the procedures for adjudicating student cases.
+In consultation with students, and utilizing the information from the 2017 VRLC external review, the University made a number of changes to its Policy Prohibiting Discriminatory Harassment and Sexual Misconduct; and the procedures for adjudicating student cases.
 Online reporting allows students to report policy violations and behavior that harms the campus community anonymously and in 2018 this policy was revised to include expectations regarding relationships among Wesleyan community members.
+In August of 2020 the procedures for investigating and adjudicating sexual misconduct involving students, faculty and staff changed again with new federal regulations; and in 2021 there was additional guidance.
+Therefore, with changes at the federal level and as a result of lessons learned in implementing new procedures, the Policy Prohibiting Discriminatory Harassment and Sexual Misconduct is under continual review and has again been revised.